xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 Currently, encrypted payloads are stored indefinitely.

-In the coming year, a retention policy is likely to be added.
+In the coming year, a retention policy will be added.

 This retention policy would represent a minimum retention period, not a maximum.